THE FIGG&PROWLE WAY

 With a good care of a kitten you will get not only a pet in the house, but also a happy friend ready to share its love and affection with you and your family!

 YES, without question – every kitten who leaves here will either be spayed or neutered before they leave or must be altered before nine months of age.

-Most of our owners choose to take advantage of our free spay/neuter at 12 weeks.
+Most of our owners choose to take advantage of our low-cost spay/neuter at 12 weeks.
 Some owners, however, prefer to wait until their kittens are more mature.
 We support that choice, and in that case we request that you alter your cat before he or she reaches sexual maturity.
-Females come into season as young as six months, and males can breed as young as nine or ten months, so plan accordingly.
+Females come into season as young as six months, and males can breed as young as eight months, so plan accordingly.